 Bearing runout is the amount a shaft orbits from its geometric center as it rotates.
 Some applications, like cutting tool spindles, will only allow a small deviation to occur on its rotating components.

-If you are engineering an application like this, then choose a high precision bearing because they will produce smaller system runouts due to the tight tolerances the bearing was manufactured to.
+If you are engineering an application like this, then choose a high precision bearing because it will produce smaller system runouts due to the tight tolerances the bearing was manufactured to.

 Bearing rigidity is the resistance to the force that causes the shaft to deviate from its axis and plays a key role in minimizing shaft runout.
 Bearing rigidity comes from the interaction of the rolling element with the raceway.
 The more the rolling element is pressed into the raceway, causing elastic deformation, the higher the rigidity.